 Wednesday 9.20am – 2.20pm

-You may enrol your child for 1, 2 or all 3 sessions.
+You may enrol your child for one, two or all three sessions.
 The cost for each session is $55 per child.

 The session is run by the Teacher and Teacher’s Assistant.
 Parents are encouraged to stay and help.